List of addiction and substance abuse organizations: Problem Gambling Services

-Problem Gambling Services, a division of the Nova Scotia Department of Health Promotion and Protection, aims to assist individuals struggling with a gambling problem, and also to provide resources to those who are assisting other with a gambling problem.
-The website is divided into three sections; for people who want to make changes in their gambling, for the friends and family members, and for professionals who may have regular contact with a problem gambler, such as healthcare professionals, clergy and financial advisors.
-Resources include comprehensive definitions, and free to order on all self-help materials provided by Addiction Services in Nova Scotia, as well as access to numerous research reports.
+Problem Gambling Services, a division of the Nova Scotia Department of Health Promotion and Protection, aims to assist individuals struggling with a gambling problem and also provide resources to those who are assisting others with a gambling problem.
+The website is divided into three sections: for people who want to make changes in their gambling, for friends and family members, and for professionals who may have regular contact with a problem gambler, such as healthcare professionals, clergy, and financial advisors.
+Resources include comprehensive definitions and free-to-order self-help materials provided by Addiction Services in Nova Scotia, as well as access to numerous research reports.

 Drugs & Organized Crime Awareness Service

-The Drugs & Organized Crime Awareness Service (DOCAS) is coordinated by the Royal Canadian Mounted Police (RCMP), and works in partnership with all levels of Canadian government, and other non-governmental agencies to promote safe and healthy lifestyles in communities across Canada.
-In addition to its partnerships, DOCAS also provides services such as deal.org, and access to other resources such as a drug identification chart and information about drug awareness, the Drugs: Know Your Facts, Cuts Your Risks booklet, the Kids and drugs; A parent’s guide to prevention downloadable and printable booklet, and links to related sites such as the National Anti-Drug Strategy.
+The Drugs and Organized Crime Awareness Service (DOCAS) is coordinated by the Royal Canadian Mounted Police (RCMP) and works in partnership with all levels of Canadian government and other non-governmental agencies to promote safe and healthy lifestyles in communities across Canada.
+In addition to its partnerships, DOCAS also provides services such as deal.org and access to other resources such as a drug identification chart and information about drug awareness, the Drugs: Know Your Facts, Cut Your Risks booklet, the Kids and Drugs: A Parent’s Guide to Prevention downloadable and printable booklet, and links to related sites such as the National Anti-Drug Strategy.